 Why You Should Trust Us

-Ally Meller is an Exercise Specialist who has a special place in her heart for therapeutic fitness in all forms.
+Lead tester Ally Arcuri is an Exercise Specialist who holds a special place in her heart for therapeutic fitness in all forms.
 She has her bachelor's degree in Kinesiology from Cal State Fullerton and her 200-hour Yoga Teaching certificate from Yandara Yoga Institute.
 Throughout the course of her studies, she gained valuable knowledge about human anatomy and, specifically, how it relates to exercise.
 Ally spent many years working under talented physical therapists, which she believes has made her an integral part of the therapeutic exercise community.
-When she isn't chasing trail running PRs, Ally can be found working on her own flexibility and mobility through yoga, Pilates, and other healing modalities.
+When she isn't chasing trail-running PRs, Ally can be found working on her own flexibility and mobility through yoga, Pilates, and other healing modalities.

 Analysis and Test Results